justinfidler/RepData_PeerAssessment1/PA1_template.md

 estimated_mean_steps_per_day       <- round(mean(steps_by_day))
 estimated_median_steps_per_day <- median(steps_by_day)
 ```

+What does the new histogram look like now that the NA values have been replaced?

 Mean steps per day : 10766

 Median steps per day: 10762

+Note that the new median and mean values are larger than the values before we were estimating values for na.RM.
+This makes sense given that we are essentially adding new data in to the frame.

 ### Are there differences in activity patterns between weekdays and weekends?